 Course Restriction: Open only to students who have committed to an internship by the published deadline.

-- Human Development and Family Science majors/minors should register for this course under CFS 493.
+- Human Development and Family Science majors/minors should register for this course under HFS 493.

 - Music Industry majors/minors, register under MUI 408.

 - Bandier students, register under RAE 400.1.

 - Newhouse students requesting communications internships must register for this class for 2 credits AND for COM 470 for 1 experience credit; in addition, they must arrange for a Newhouse faculty sponsor on the Main Campus before going abroad and will need to petition for approval once the internship is confirmed.